llm-case-studies/whowhe2wha/Docs/ARCHITECTURE.md

 -   **Modal Components:**
     -   `AddEventForm.tsx`: A stateful component for creating new events.
     -   `AddLocationModal.tsx`: A multi-step modal that uses the AI service to find, verify, and create new real-world locations.
-    -   `MapModal.tsx`: Displays the single-location map view.
+    -   `LocationDetailModal.tsx`: Displays the comprehensive profile for a single location, including a map, rich details, and related events/contacts.
     -   `TimeMapModal.tsx`: Displays the multi-location itinerary and route map.
     -   `TierConfigModal.tsx`: Allows users to create, edit, and assign project categories to timeline tiers.